ProgrammingLanguageLeader/3_bars/README.md

 # The Closest Bars

-A program which finds the biggest, the smallest and the nearest bars in Moscow.
+A program which finds the biggest, the smallest or the nearest bar in Moscow.

 # How to use